ElementsProject/lightning/doc/developers-guide/plugin-development/hooks.md

 Also, it can specify `extra_tlvs` in the response.
 This will replace the TLV-stream `update_add_htlc_tlvs` in the `update_add_htlc` message for forwarded htlcs.

+If the node is the final destination, the plugin can also replace the amount of the invoice that belongs to the `payment_hash` by specifying `invoice_msat`.

 ```json
 {
   "result": "fail",